 A fiercely competitive golfer who channeled intense drive into 20 LPGA wins, becoming a cornerstone of American women's golf for two decades.

-Cristie Kerr's story is one of willpower triumphing over natural disposition.
+Cristie Kerr won the 2007 U.S. Women's Open and the 2010 LPGA Championship, reaching world number one in 2010.
 A born left-hander who taught herself to play right-handed, she turned professional at 18 with a fire that sometimes burned too brightly.
-She learned to harness that passion, transforming into one of the most consistent and determined winners on tour.
-Her breakthrough major at the 2007 U.S. Women's Open was a testament to her meticulous approach, and she backed it up with a second major at the 2010 LPGA Championship.
-Reaching world number one in 2010, Kerr was known for her superb ball-striking, a razor-sharp short game, and a candid, competitive spirit that never shied away from the moment.
+She learned to harness that passion, transforming into one of the most consistent winners on tour.
+Her game featured superb ball-striking, a razor-sharp short game, and a candid, competitive spirit.
 Beyond the course, she became a vocal advocate for breast cancer awareness, channeling her focus into philanthropy with the same intensity she brought to the fairways.

 1965–1980